-There are two ways assets in a dedicated fund could be allocated to higher education programs each year.
-The General Assembly could specify in statute which program(s) should receive dedicated fund assets and-if there are multiple programs-how funds should be allocated among them.
+There are two ways dedicated funds could be allocated to higher education programs each year.
+The General Assembly could specify in statute which program(s) should receive dedicated funds and-if there are multiple programs-how funds should be allocated among them.
 This approach would ensure that the funds are used consistent with legislative intent and would also minimize administrative complexity.
 However, it would not be very flexible or adaptable to changing higher education needs over time.

-Alternatively, a new or existing state entity could determine how dedicated fund assets should be used within parameters set by the General Assembly.
-This approach would likely result in the most effective allocation of dedicated fund assets over time, particularly given the long lifespan of a dedicated fund.
-Statute could broadly authorize the types of higher education programs that could receive dedicated fund assets, and this entity could determine the specific programs and funding levels each year within these statutory guidelines.
+Alternatively, a new or existing state entity could determine how dedicated funds should be used within parameters set by the General Assembly.
+This approach would likely result in the most effective allocation of dedicated funds over time, particularly given the long lifespan of a dedicated fund.
+Statute could broadly authorize the types of higher education programs that could receive dedicated funds, and this entity could determine the specific programs and funding levels each year within these statutory guidelines.
 Under this approach, the entity would have the flexibility to adapt to changing higher education needs over time and adjust the allocation of funds to best meet those needs.